FRAIBERG & PERNIE

 • Future opportunities

-What happens next often depends on the evidence and how quickly defense strategy begins.
+What happens next often depends upon the evidence and how quickly a defense strategy is developed.

 The First Questions Everyone Asks

-Immediately after a DUI arrest, most people ask the same questions.
+Immediately after an arrest, most people ask the same questions.

 Am I going to jail?

 Not necessarily.
-Many first-offense DUI cases resolve without incarceration.
+Many first-offense cases are resolved without incarceration.

 Will I lose my license?